yuekaizhang/dynamo/docs/API/nixl_connect/README.md

 > [!Note]
 > In this example, it is the data transfer between the Prefill Worker and the Encode Worker that utilizes the Dynamo NIXL Connect library.
-> The KV Cache transfer between Decode Worker and Prefill Worker utilizes the NIXL base RDMA subsystem directly without using the Dynamo NIXL Connect library.
+> The KV Cache transfer between Decode Worker and Prefill Worker utilizes a different connector that also uses the NIXL-based I/O subsystem underneath.

 #### Code Examples